emgong/double-takes/app/posts/2017-08-03-shape-testing-with-javascript-streams.md

   .each(report => success(report.filePath))
 ```

 Now we've got the initial integration test in place and ready to validate our reports.
-Since we used `flatMap` to flatten the stream produced by `validReports` into our original stream.
-That function will need to return a stream of valid reports for a given directory.
+Since we used `flatMap` to flatten the stream produced by `validReports` into our original stream, that function will need to return a stream of valid reports for a given directory.
 Let's build that out now!

 ## Finding valid reports